Bring Paradise Home: 20 Tropical Living Room Ideas for Every Budget

 Watering: Let soil dry between watering.

-Soil & fertilization: Well-draining soil; fertilize lightly in spring and summer
+Soil & fertilization: Use well-draining soil and fertilize lightly in spring and summer.

 Light: Bright, indirect light.

-Where to place: Place in a bright spot indoors, away from any type of draft, doors, heaters or air conditioners.
+Where to place: Place in a bright spot indoors, away from all drafts, doors, heaters or air conditioners.
 In general, it is best to put your Kentia palm near a window with a sheer curtain, where traffic is low and there is enough space for it to grow in an uninterrupted manner.

-Where to place: Place your Bird of Paradise in a spot away from drafts as they can damage leaves.
+Where to place: Place your giant bird of paradise in places which are free from drafts as they can damage leaves.
 Ideally, place it near a south or west-facing window.
 It looks amazing in living rooms and kitchens as long as it has plenty of space to grow.
 Depending on the size of the space, they can grow to be very large.

 NOTE: Keep away from children and pets.
 This plant is toxic.